 Broadly speaking, modern bike lights can be split into two main categories: lights for road/commuting use and lights for mountain bike use.
-They differ vastly in terms of light output, run time, weight and expense so how can you make sure you're getting the best?
+They differ vastly in terms of light output, run time, weight and expense, so how can you make sure you’re getting the best available?

 We review dozens of bike lights every year at BikeRadar and this page features our pick of the best front and rear lights for road cycling and commuting.

 Road lights are split into another two categories: those that provide enough illumination to enable you to see what’s on the road and those that are designed to simply ensure that you’re seen by other road users.

 For this guide, we’ve selected front lights that are more powerful and will enable you to see where you are going on unlit cycle paths or rural roads while the rear lights are designed primarily to make you visible to other road users.

 Factors such as battery life, weight and side visibility are more important than all-out power for the rear lights.

 If you’re looking for lights for off-road riding, you need something more powerful that can light up unlit trails in dark woods, though we have included a handful more powerful lights here.

 You can find out more about mountain bikes lights in our buyer’s guide to mountain bike lights and best mountain bike lights round-up.